hmyao22/GRNR/README.md

 ## Demo
 - Directly running the python code main.py(Please specify the test image path before running), you will get the results:
 ![demo](demo.png)

-## To do
-The complete code and dataset will be fully open after the paper is accepted.
-Hope all goes well.